erlestor/abahus/readme.md

 We are making an app for renting houses.
 A user should be able to register/log in and then see available houses.
 The user can then contact the owner.
 Additionally, the user can add his own house to the app and rent it by changing the availability or delete the house.

 Our code is divided into our backend and frontend folders.
 Backend consists of the domain and rest-api written in java.
 Frontend is written in react.
 Tests for frontend are located in frontend/src/tests.
 Tests for backend are located in each modules src/main/test folder.
 See their respective readmes for more information.

 ## How to run

+- Follow both of these instruction:
 - How to run frontend: [frontend/readme.md](frontend/readme.md)
 - How to run backend: [backend/readme.md](backend/readme.md)

 ## Tools for testing code quality

 - Prettier: in frontend prettier makes sure that code is properly formatted.
-- Checkstyle: checks that our source code corresponds to java standards
+- Checkstyle: checks that our backend code corresponds to java standards
 - Jacoco: gives us test-covereage as percentage

 ## Architecture